xiiaowang/xiiaowang.github.io/index.md

     <h4><a name="News"></a>News</h4>
     <ul>
         <li>"Geometry, topology and game theory", Research Jam, SUTD, 09/25/2019</li>
-        <li>"First-order methods almost always avoid saddle points: the case of vanishing stepsize", with Ioannis Panageas and Georgios Piliouras,<br/> accepted in NeurIPS 2019</li>
+        <li>"First-order methods almost always avoid saddle points: the case of vanishing stepsize",<br/> with Ioannis Panageas and Georgios Piliouras,<br/> accepted in NeurIPS 2019</li>
-        <li>Multiplicative weights updates as a distributed constrained optimization algorithm: converges to second-order stationary points almost always, with Ioannis Panageas and Georgios Piliouras,<br/> accepted in ICML 2019</li>
+        <li>"Multiplicative weights updates as a distributed constrained optimization algorithm: converges to second-order stationary points almost always",<br/>with Ioannis Panageas and Georgios Piliouras,<br/> accepted in ICML 2019</li>
     </ul>

    <h4><a name="Service"></a>Service</h4>